2009 NCAA Division I FCS football season: Notable upsets

-Conference changes

 Eastern Illinois coach's death

 On Saturday, November 28, just hours after Eastern Illinois lost to Southern Illinois 48–7 in the first round of the FCS playoffs, Eastern Illinois' offensive coordinator Jeffrey O. Hoover, age 41, was killed in a car accident.
 The single-vehicle accident occurred south of Effingham when Hoover, his family and EIU strength coach Eric Cash struck a deer while driving home from Carbondale, the home of SIU.

 Hoover's death was the second Eastern Illinois coaching death within a month.
 On November 4, women's basketball assistant coach Jackie Moore, 28, died after collapsing during a workout on campus.